AVSLab/basilisk/src/fswAlgorithms/attControl/mtbMomentumManagement/mtbMomentumManagement.rst

 Executive Summary
 -----------------

 This module computes the appropriate wheel torques and magnetic torque bar dipoles to bias the wheels to their desired speeds.
 Note that there is no gurantee that the wheel speeds will converge to their bias when less than 3 orthornormal torque rods are in use.
 In this case it is recommended that a nullspace controller be used to drive the wheels toward their bias.
-Documentation for the math used in this module can be found here:download:`PDF Description </../../src/fswAlgorithms/attControl/mtbMomentumManagement/_Documentation/Hogan2015a.pdf>`.
+Documentation for the math used in this module can be found in a `paper <http://dx.doi.org/10.2514/1.G000812>`__ by Eric Hogan.

 Message Connection Descriptions
 -------------------------------